sdelvalle57/holochain_multisig/Readme.md

 3. `nix-shell` -> `cd ui/client` -> `npm run demo`
 4. Navigate to http://localhost:8080 for Alice and http://localhost:8081 for Bob

 Notes.
-To Test queries and mutations go to http://localhost:4000 and http://localhost:4001
+To Test queries and mutations go to http://localhost:4000 for Alice and http://localhost:4001 for Bob